cryoTUD/locscale/docs/index.md

 [`Hybrid LocScale`](tutorials/hybrid_locscale.md) will be most useful in cases where preservation of contextual structure is of high importance and/or where a purely physics-driven map optimisation process is desirable, e.g if features to be optimised will likely fall outside the training data of `EMmerNEt` (e.g. sub-tomogram averages from _in situ_ cryoET).
 IF partial model information is available we recommend using all parts of the atomic model that can be reliably placed.

+[`Model-free LocScale`](tutorials/model_free_locscale.md) is the quickest method for local sharpening and most useful for rapid testing of the effect of local sharpening, and for cases where physics-based amplitude scaling is desired but no partial model-information is available.

+[`Model-based LocScale`](tutorials/model_based_locscale.md) is the legacy method for reference-based local sharpening using atomic model information.